openforcefield/yammbs/README.md

     f.write(dataset.model_dump_json())
 ```

-This input model (`QCArchiveDataset`) stores a miniimum amount of information to use these QM geometries as reference structures.
+This input model (`QCArchiveDataset`) stores a minimum amount of information to use these QM geometries as reference structures.
 The dataset has fields for tagging the name and model version, but mostly stores a list of structures.
 Each QM-optimized structure is stored as a `QCArchiveMolecule` object which stores:

 * (Mapped) SMILES which can be used to regenerate the `openff.toolkit.Molecule` and similar objects
 * QM-optimized geometry